 Should you or a loved one be in distress, do not remain alone.
 Suicide is never a solution.
 You must talk about it in order to prevent it.
 Confiding in someone is the best way to help yourself or a loved one.

 Should you harbour suicidal thoughts, it means your suffering is taking the better of you.
 It is a warning bell.
 You must take it seriously.

 You may begin by changing certain habits in your life.
 Making changes helps eliminate things that increase and uphold your suicidal thoughts.

 Having good lifestyle habits allows you to feel better and thereby be better equipped to handle your hardships.
 Here are a few good habits to take:

-To learn more about good habits to take, visit the website on healthy lifestyle (Available in French only) .
+To learn more about good habits to take, visit the page Healthy Lifestyle Habits.

 Do not wait until you are unable to conduct your regular activities before seeking medical help.
 See a health professional as soon as possible:

 A health professional will assess whether you are suffering from depression or another health problem.
 They will propose a treatment plan adapted to your needs.

 To know which resources are at your disposal, see Assistance and Resources.